crazyyy/wp-framework/wp-content/plugins/insert-php/readme.txt

 = Can the plugin be completely uninstalled? =

 Go to the settings page and enable the "Complete uninstall" option.
-Than, when you delete Woody ad snippets using the ‘Plugins’ menu in WordPress it will clean up the database table and a few other bits of data.
-Be careful not to remove Woody ad snippets by deleting it from the Plugins menu unless you want this to happen.
+Than, when you delete Woody Code Snippets using the ‘Plugins’ menu in WordPress it will clean up the database table and a few other bits of data.
+Be careful not to remove Woody Code Snippets by deleting it from the Plugins menu unless you want this to happen.

 = How to remove plugin via ftp client? =